Testicular failure occurs when the testicles cannot produce sperm or male hormones, such as testosterone.

 Testicular failure is uncommon.
 Causes include:

-The following things increase the risk for testicular failure:
+The following can increase the risk of testicular failure:

 Men may also notice they do not need to shave as often.

 Exams and Tests

 Your health care provider may also order a semen analysis to examine the number of healthy sperm you are producing.

 Sometimes, an ultrasound of the testes will be ordered.

 Testicular failure and low testosterone level may be hard to diagnose in older men because testosterone level normally decreases slowly with age.

 Male hormone supplements may treat some forms of testicular failure.
 This treatment is called testosterone replacement therapy (TRT).
 TRT can be given as a gel, patch, injection, or implant.